wesen1/ac-gema-run-submitter/README.md

 See https://github.com/wesen1/ac-demo-videofier

 - [X] Find best score time start and end timestamp + player cn
-- [ ] Download the map and required packages
+- [ ] Download the map and required packages, exit with an error if the map could not be found
 - [X] Play back and record the demo, fast forward to (start - 3s) and record until (end + 3s); spectate player cn

 ##### 2.1 Maps and packages